If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Okres: Havlíčkův Brod|

-Havlíčkův Brod is situated at an altitude of 422 m at the Sázava river in the north of the Vysočina (highlands) region of southeastern Bohemia.
+Havlíčkův Brod is situated at an elevation of 422 m at the Sázava river in the north of the Vysočina (highlands) region of southeastern Bohemia.
 The district town has a population of about 24,300 (2006).

 The earliest settlement in Brod has been documented as far back as the 12th century.
 After silver was discovered in the area, German miners were invited to settle the area.
 The new town Brod received its city rights in 1257.
 In the 13th and 14th centuries it was a center for silver mining, although its importance gradually declined in the latter century.
 Because the German townspeople supported King Sigismund during the Hussite Wars, Brod was sacked on January 22, 1422 by the Hussite leader Jan Žižka.
 The town was resettled in 1429 and experienced a cultural flowering during the 16th and 17th centuries.
 Brod was industrialized during the 19th century with an emphasis on textiles, and became an important railway junction.
 After World War II the town's German population was expelled in 1945.
 In the late 1980s Brod's historical town center was declared a national treasure.